Vinod3d/Vinod3d/README.md

 - 🔭 I’m currently working at Knovos

-- 🌱 I’m currently learning ReactJs And NodeJs
+- 🌱 I’m currently learning TypeScript And NextJs

 - ❓ Ask me about anything related to Frontend technologies